Octaplex 1000 IU powder and solvent for solution for injection

 Bleeding and perioperative prophylaxis of bleeding during vitamin K antagonist treatment:

-The dose will depend on the INR before treatment and the targeted INR.
-In the following table approximate doses (mL/kg body weight of the reconstituted product) required for normalisation of INR (≤ 1.2 within 1 hour) at different initial INR levels are given.
+The dose will depend on the INR before treatment and body weight.
+In the following table approximate doses (units/kg body weight of the reconstituted product) are given.

 The correction of the vitamin K antagonist induced impairment of haemostasis persists for approximately 6-8 hours.
 However, the effects of vitamin K, if administered simultaneously, are usually achieved within 4-6 hours.
 Thus, repeated treatment with human prothrombin complex is not usually required when vitamin K has been administered.